SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models

 The reflected signal $E^r(t,\eta)$ and image formation depend on the \ac{SAR} system's technical specifications.
 Certain parameters, such as range $r$, center frequency $f_0$, bandwidth $B = K T$, pixel ground spacing, and polarization can be extracted from the provided metadata~\cite{ross1998standard}.
 The remaining parameters, including pulse duration $T$, platform speed $v$, pulse repetition frequency, and sample rate were estimated based on typical values reported for comparable \ac{SAR} platforms~\cite{perna2019imaging, walls2014multi, horn2017fsar, Giovanni2004current}, and further refined to ensure that simulated \ac{SAR} images are properly focused. \Cref{tab:simulated_sar_specifications} specifies the values of all system parameters in use.

-The amplitude of the transmitted signal, $A^t$, and the \ac{MSTAR} images are not directly available, as the images are stored in a relative, arbitrary scale.
+The absolute amplitude of the transmitted signal, $A^t$, cannot be directly determined from the \ac{MSTAR} metadata, as the images are stored in a relative, arbitrary scale.
 To account for this unknown scaling, the amplitude of the transmitted pulse $A^t$ was chosen so that a corner reflector of dimensions $0.3\text{m} \times 0.3\text{m} \times 0.3\text{m}$, observed from its boresight, yields a peak intensity equal to the average maximum pixel intensity across all target classes at their respective brightest aspect angles.
-This choice yields physically plausible results.
-Any required rescaling for practical deployment can be achieved by scaling the physical size of the reflectors, and thus does not affect the attack framework or associated qualitative conclusions.
+This normalization ensures the simulated reflector returns are commensurate with the target intensities found in the MSTAR dataset.